AbuZubair/niagahoster_page/README.md

 # niagahoster
-In case you want to use local server, please create mysql db 'template' and download sql file.
+In case you want to use local server, please create mysql db 'template' and import sql file.